artem-gck/HatskoIO_914303/README.md

 Create a self-signed certificate by [dotnet command](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide)
 Create ServiceBus resource and save connection string.
 In the root of project open the .env file and replace the values:
-⋅⋅*ServiceBus - primary connection string
+* ServiceBus - primary connection string
-⋅⋅*CertPath - path to self-signed certificate ⋅⋅*CertPassword - password to self-signed certificate
+* CertPath - path to self-signed certificate
+* CertPassword - password to self-signed certificate

-Open PowerShell in the root directory and enter the `docker-compose build` after finished, enter the command
+Open PowerShell in the root directory and enter the

+`docker-compose build`

+after finished, enter the command

 `docker-compose up`